 In 1902 a book of Dutch idioms and proverbs, collected and edited by Frederik August Stoett, was published.
 Volten collected and numbered all the proverbs he could find.

 Number 155 says: ‘Uit den band springen’, which translates as ‘to burst, to fly open’.
-It refers to a barrel and the metal rings around it breaking open from internal pressure, meaning as much as to act unrestrained.
-The proverb pops up in an interview for Ons Erfdeel when his practice and his emotional and intuitive approach to materials are discussed.
+It refers to a barrel and the metal rings around it breaking open from internal pressure, meaning to act unrestrained.
+The proverb pops up in an interview for Ons Erfdeel when his practice and emotional and intuitive approach to materials are discussed.

 Materials: Iron & Steel